 When you throw a CDN into the mix there are a few additional things you have to enable.
 Since a CDN copies your assets you need to tell Google that.
 You can do that by adding a canonical header which lets the Google crawler know that the content from the CDN is a copy.
 Once you add

-rel="canonical" to the HTTP header, your images will index normally as the crawler will know that they are only a copy and not duplicate content.
+rel="canonical" to the HTTP header, your images will index normally.

 If you are using WordPress and your CDN images start to get de-indexed from your Google Search Console account, this is likely a sitemap structure issue.
 Assuming you are using the Yoast SEO WordPress plugin, you may need to add a snippet at the top of your

-When it comes to optimizing images for social media there is a lot you can do to improve your CTR and engagement such as ensuring that you setup Facebook open graph META tags, Twitter cards, Pinterest rich pins, and Google Snippets.
-It is also important that you size your images correctly.
+When it comes to optimizing images for social media, you can do a good bit to improve your CTR and engagement.
+Such as setting up Facebook open graph META tags, Twitter cards, Pinterest rich pins, and Google Snippets.

 There are a lot of different meta properties that you can use but these below are the most important ones.

-These can easily be added to any static site manually or if you are on a CMS like WordPress, Yoast is a great free plugin that can add these tags for you automatically.
+These can easily be added to any static site manually or if you are on a content management system like WordPress, Yoast is a great free plugin that can add these tags for you automatically.
 Just make sure they are enabled under the Social settings of the plugin.

-A recommended image size that works well for Facebook is 1,200 x 630px.
-With the Yoast plugin in WordPress you can actually manually set the OG properties.
-This is useful if perhaps your WordPress theme uses one size for a featured image, but you still want your Facebook image to look pixel perfect.
+A recommended image size that works well for Facebook is 1200 x 630 pixels.
+With the Yoast plugin in WordPress, you can manually set the OG properties.
+This is useful if your WordPress theme uses one size for a featured image, but you still want your Facebook image to look pixel-perfect.

-Twitter cards work very similiar to the way Facebook Open META graph tags work.
-They are used to show the preview part in a tweet.
+Twitter cards work very similarly to Facebook Open Graph meta tags.
+They show the preview portion of a tweet.
 There are four primary types of Twitter cards:

 - Summary Card: Title, description, thumbnail, and Twitter account attribution.